 The Historic Newspaper Indexing Project began in 1980 as an aid to patrons researching Washington County history and genealogy.
 An Index to Hagerstown Newspapers is a multi-volume subject and personal name index to local and regional news published in weekly and semi-weekly newspapers in Hagerstown, Maryland between 1790 and 1890.
 The printed volumes covering the period from 1790 to 1854 and 1860 to 1865 are already completed and are on the open shelves at The Washington County Free Library (WCFL) in Hagerstown and in the Reference sections of the county branches.
-Microfilms of the original newspapers are available for the public's use at the WCFL Information Desk at Hagerstown's Downtown Branch at 59 West Washington Street.
+Microfilms of the original newspapers are available for the public's use in the the Microfilm Room on the 3rd floor of the central Library.

 Search Articles online

 |150 YEARS AGO THIS WEEK IN THE CIVIL WAR|

 [Image: Lincoln at Antietam (courtesy Library of Congress)]

 The Hagerstown, Washington County, Maryland newspapers covered the events of the Civil War in their pages, not just the events at Antietam and South Mountain, but throughout the country.
 Editorials and letters to the editor from both sides of the conflict were printed.

 |Slavery in Washington County, Maryland, Mid- 19th Century (1845–54) by Carol J. Appenzellar|

 [Image: Article from Herald of Freedom and Torch Light, 1852]

 Washington County’s geographical location played a significant part in the slave trade in the region.
 The county was situated between slave-free Pennsylvania to the north and slave state Virginia (West Virginia in 1863) to the south.

 |Cholera in Washington County, 1850-1853 by Melinda Marsden|